 • In 2009, I started Bonehook LLC to help lifestyle, healthcare, and technology brands create informative and entertaining stories and experiences.

 • In 2019, I developed and delivered a new skill-building workshop, “Ad Legends: The People, Creative Movements, and Legendary Work That Shaped the Modern Craft of Advertising.”

 • In 2020, I created the Emerging Voices Project on Adpulp.com to identify and pay emerging writers with an interest in media, marketing, and advertising.

-• [Pending release in May 2020] I am about to publish Ad Brains: 20 Honest Conversations with Advertising’s Icons, Rebels, and Rulers
+• [Pending release] I am about to publish Ad Brains: 20 Honest Conversations with Advertising’s Icons, Rebels, and Rulers